d-romero-dev/d-romero-dev/README.md

 >

 > [!IMPORTANT]
-> - 🌱 I’m currently learning:
+> - 🌱 I’m a dedicated continuous learner, consistently striving for personal and professional development.
 >
->> React, Angular JS, ASP.NET, .NET Development.
+>> Currently seeking opportunities to collaborate on the creation of outstanding web experiences.
 >
-> - 💞️ I’m looking to collaborate on crafting exceptional web experiences !
+> - 💞️ I possess a strong capacity for independent work while also excelling in collaborative team environments !
 >
 >